-For the past three years, there have been scattered showers and a couple thunderstorms during the Arts Festival, according to the National Weather Service.
+From 2016 to 2018, there have been scattered showers and a couple thunderstorms during the Arts Festival, according to the National Weather Service.
 However, these periods of rain have typically occurred in the first half of the festival, while the remainder experienced beautiful weather.

 “During tear down, we had a severe thunderstorm warning along with warnings of flash flooding and a tornado,” said Koenig.
 “My husband held both the corner of my tent and my neighbor’s tent to keep them from blowing away.
 I was really lucky that nothing was damaged, but I know a lot of artists lost their displays or work due to the storm.”

 While the rain and wind were detrimental for some artists and vendors, painter Mike Schiavone finds that inclement weather can have some perks, too.
 “My tent is fancy and pretty much waterproof, so I always invite attendees to shelter in my tent when the rain is heavy, which is always fun!
 It turns into a little party!”

 As of Friday morning, the forecast from the National Weather Service calls for dry weather through Monday evening, then a chance of showers and thunderstorms through Thursday.

 So is the festival’s rainy reputation deserved?
 That’s up to you to decide.

 “I believe that it does rain every year during the festival, but that the belief has become more of a myth.
 With a 10-day festival in Pittsburgh, we are bound to get

 With Pittsburgh’s ever-so-loved unpredictable weather, though, the forecast will most likely change.
 Who knows?
 Most of the 2021 festival could happen under clear and sunny skies.